paulmach/orb/encoding/mvt/README.md

 layers.Simplify(simplify.DouglasPeucker(1.0))

 // Depending on use-case remove empty geometry, those two small to be
-// represented in this tile space, e.g. zero length line strings, empty polygons. layers.RemoveEmpty()
+// represented in this tile space.
+// In this case lines shorter than 1, and areas smaller than 1. layers.RemoveEmpty(1.0, 1.0)

 // encoding using the Mapbox Vector Tile protobuf encoding. data, err := layers.Marshal() // this data is NOT gzipped.